spacepatcher/firehol-ip-aggregator/README.md

 * POST `/search` - retrieve all information about requested IP or CIDR format objects
 * GET `/search/ip` - retrieve all information about single requested IP or CIDR format object
 * GET `/feeds` - retrieve all information about feeds
-* GET `/feed/info` - retrieve all available information about the feed by its name
+* GET `/feed/info` - retrieve all available information about the feed by his name
 * GET `/feeds/categories` - retrieve all feed categories
 * GET `/feeds/maintainers` - retrieve all feed maintainers
-* GET `/maintainer/info` - retrieve all available information about the maintainer by its name
+* GET `/maintainer/info` - retrieve all available information about the maintainer by his name
 * GET `/maintainers/by_category` - retrieve all maintainers by category
 * GET `/ip/bulk/by_category` - retrieve all IP addresses that are in feeds filtered by feed category

-The API documentation is accessed by requesting any undefined URL.
+Access to the API documentation can be obtained by requesting any unspecified URL.

 ### Example usage

-A simple python3 package `fiaclient` in designed as a client for FireHOL-IP-Aggregator API.
+A simple python3 package `fiaclient` is designed as a client for FireHOL-IP-Aggregator API.

 Install the package with pip:
 ```